Find out what you need to make it easier and quicker to move goods by using the Common Transit Convention (CTC).

 Contact your bank or other financial institution in advance to make sure your guarantee will be set up before you move your goods.

 Using your own premises to send or receive goods

-If you’re regularly moving goods using the Common Transit Convention, you can get authorised consignor or consignee status which will allow you to start or end transit at your own premises rather than at a customs office.
+If you’re regularly moving goods using the Common Transit Convention, you can apply for authorised consignor or consignee status.
+This will allow you to start or end transit at your own premises rather than at a customs office.

-You can have both authorised consignor and consignee status.
+You can apply for both authorised consignor and consignee status.